cerberius-lab/cerberius-nodejs-client/README.md

 To use the Cerberius API Client, you need an API Key and an API Secret.
 These credentials are used to authenticate your requests to the Cerberius API.

 You can obtain your API Key and API Secret from your Cerberius account dashboard.
-For more details on managing your API credentials, please refer to the official Cerberius API documentation.
+For more details on managing your API credentials, please refer to the official Cerberius API [documentation](https://service.cerberius.com/api/docs/`).
-**(TODO: Replace this with the actual URL to your API documentation, e.g., `https://service.cerberius.com/api/docs/`)**

 ### Initializing the Client